ros-perception/vision_opencv/cv_bridge/README.md

 ```

 ### Run the tests
-Python tests have dependency to opencv python support and install it:
+Python tests have a dependency on OpenCV Python support.
+To install it:
 ```bash
 pip3 install opencv-python